wolf-adam-eily/rnaseq_for_model_plant/README.md

 <h2 id="Seventh_Point_Header">Topological networking using cytoscape</h2>

 <a href="https://github.com/miriamposner/cytoscape_tutorials">Cytoscape</a> is a desktop program which creates visual topological networks of data.
 The only requirement to create a topological network in Cytoscape is to have an "edge list".
 An edge list is a two-column list which comprises two separate types of data.
-Each row of the edge list is a single piece of information (so both columns combine to form a piece of infromation for the row) that Cytoscape uses.
+Each row of the edge list is a single piece of  Information (so both columns combine to form a piece of  Infromation for the row) that Cytoscape uses.
 To begin, download and install Cytoscape.
 Now, let's go over the two columns of an edge list:

 The two columns of an edge list represent the "sources" and "nodes".
 You may instead think of the two columns representing an object and its group.
 For instance, the edge list: